-What Should You Be Measuring At & After the Virtual Career Fair?
+What Should You Be Measuring At and After the Virtual Career Fair?

-To make your virtual career fair post more insightful, it’s important to track KPIs that reflect attendance, engagement, and hiring activity at and after the event.
-What are some fundamental success factors to track at the event in real-time, in addition to after the virtual career fair to derive overall performance results from?
+To make your digital career fair more insightful, it’s important to track KPIs that reflect attendance, engagement, and hiring activity during and after the event.
+What are some fundamental success factors to track at the event in real time, in addition to after the virtual career fair, to derive overall performance results from?
 Here’s what we recommend:

 Your attendees are the star of the show!
 Thus, attracting and tracking job seeker participation makes a great first impression and spreads positive word of mouth to lure in more prospects interested in making new career moves:

-1) Total registrations: Using a dedicated online landing page to facilitate event registrations (prior to the date the virtual career fair actually goes live), hosts can benefit from a larger volume of attendee registrations versus a traditional recruitment event.
+1).
+Total registrations: Using a dedicated online landing page to facilitate event registrations (prior to the date the virtual career event actually goes live), hosts can benefit from a larger volume of attendee registrations versus a traditional recruitment event.

 The higher the volume, the better the chances of your pre-event marketing and promotional budgets having made impressive progress.

-4) The total number of booth visits: A user-friendly and visually engaging virtual career fair platform with exciting highlights such as webinars and well-staffed booths will be a great incentive for job seekers.
-A high number of booth visits achieved translates into a fantastic guest experience, content strategy and also spearheads branding objectives.
+4).
+The total number of booth visits: A user-friendly and visually engaging online career fair platform with exciting highlights such as webinars and well-staffed booths will be a great incentive for job seekers.
+A high number of booth visits achieved translates into a fantastic guest experience and content strategy, and also spearheads branding objectives.

 The virtual career fair is made a hit not just by guests, but also by the hiring organizations in attendance.
 Some essential statistics to measure include:

-1) Total booth visits: By tracking booth visits, hosts can assess the power of employer branding, and industries attracting most talent.
+1).
+Total booth visits: By tracking booth visits, hosts can assess the power of employer branding, and industries attracting the most talent.

-2) Total tab clicks: With the customized virtual booths designed to be a hub for all information relevant to the exhibitor, all visitor clicks at any booth should be measured to identify how helpful did the content prove to be.
+2).
+Total tab clicks: With the customized virtual booths designed to be a hub for all information relevant to the exhibitor, all visitor clicks at any booth should be measured to identify how helpful was the content.

-3) Clicks per tab: Taking tracking tab clicks a step further, each individual tab click on categories such as “About Us” or “Contact Us, “Chat” etc, should be measured independently to see which content outperforms others.
+3).
+Clicks per tab: Taking tracking tab clicks a step further, each individual tab click on categories such as “About Us” or “Contact Us” should be measured independently to see which content outperforms others.

-4) Total document downloads: To really get down to the nitty-gritty details, virtual career fairs allow hosts to measure total document download per booth as proof of the seamless and eco-friendly information sharing.
+4).
+Total document downloads: To really get down to the nitty-gritty details, virtual career fairs allow hosts to measure total document downloads per booth as proof of the seamless and eco-friendly information sharing.

-5) Downloads per document: Not all content is created equal, prioritize selecting a platform that gives detailed insights regarding the volume of downloads per document for every exhibitor.
+5).
+Downloads per document: Not all content is created equal, so prioritize selecting a platform that gives detailed insights regarding the volume of downloads per document for every exhibitor.

-6) Total video views: Streamable videos attract great traction by audiences, total video views per booth helps in determining the exact impact of the visuals.
+6).
+Total video views: Streamable videos attract great traction by audiences, and total video views per booth helps in determining the exact impact of the visuals.

-8) Chat volume: With booths equipped with audio, video, and text-based chat capabilities, conversations per booth or in the networking lounge helps understand the extent of interactions, in addition to communication frequency.
+8).
+Chat volume: With booths equipped with audio, video, and text-based chat capabilities, conversations per booth or in the networking lounge helps organizers understand the extent of interactions, in addition to communication frequency.

-Last but not the last, webinar traffic needs to be measured to evaluate how well your virtual career fair connected with your audience:
+Last but not the last, webinar traffic needs to be measured to evaluate how well your digital career event connected with your audience:

-Catch the details of measuring your Virtual Career Fair success metrics here.
+Catch the details of measuring your virtual career fair success metrics.

 Just hosting a rock-solid virtual career fair isn’t enough; it’s an equal part of your game plan to have an outstanding follow-up strategy to continue competing for talent.
-With the pressure to acquire the best candidates at an all-time high, nurturing long-term ties with your job seeker goes a long way to master hiring, and continue reeling in best prospects.
+With the pressure to acquire the best candidates at an all-time high, nurturing long-term ties with your job seekers goes a long way to master hiring and continue reeling in best prospects.

 Step 1: Assess your new talent pool

-A virtual career fair captures pivotal attendee information during registration and tracks their event activity with precision to help measure ROI.
-This allows the hosting organization to review which industry, job types, employers, content and networking opportunities did the guests best avail to determine visitor’s preferences, in addition to assessing their overall event satisfaction.
+A digital career fair captures pivotal attendee information during registration and tracks their event activity with precision to help measure ROI.
+This allows the hosting organization to review which industry, job types, employers, content, and networking opportunities did the guests best avail to determine visitor’s preferences, in addition to assessing their overall event satisfaction.